ossec/ossec-docs/docs/syntax/ossec_config.rules.rst

     Load a single rule file.

-    **Allowes:** Path and file name of rule to load example: rules/config.xml
+    **Allowed:** Path and file name of rule to load example: rules/config.xml

 .. object:: rule